Four-dimensional Gravity on a Covariant Noncommutative Space: Four-dimensional conformal gravity as a gauge theory

 \section{Four-dimensional conformal gravity as a gauge theory}

-In this section we briefly discuss the case of the four-dimensional conformal gravity (for detailed analysis see \cite{Kaku:1977pa, vanproeyen, Fradkin:1985am}, also \cite{cham-thesis, Chamseddine:1976bf}).
+Besides Einstein's gravity, discussed in section \ref{Einstein's gravity}, also Weyl's gravity is successfully formulated as a gauge theory of the conformal group, SO(2,4).
+Again, after the determination of the transformations of the fields and calculating the expressions of the curvature tensors, the action with which one starts is an SO(2,4) gauge invariant action of Yang-Mills type.
+Then, the initial gauge symmetry is broken by imposition of specific constraints on the curvature tensors, which originate from physical arguments, and the final action of the theory is the Weyl action \cite{Kaku:1977pa,Fradkin:1985am,vanproeyen}.
+In the present section we briefly discuss the case of the four-dimensional conformal gravity (for detailed analysis see \cite{Kaku:1977pa, vanproeyen, Fradkin:1985am}, also \cite{cham-thesis, Chamseddine:1976bf}).
 The gauge group parametrizing the conformal symmetry in four-dimensional Minkowski spacetime is SO(2,4), but instead, for simplicity, we consider the corresponding euclidean signature, therefore the symmetry group is the SO(6).
 The generators of the conformal algebra are the translations, ($P_a$), the Lorentz rotations, ($M_{ab}$), the conformal boosts, ($K_a$) and the dilatations, ($D$), satisfying the following commutation relations\footnote{Although these are the commutation relations found in literature, we have used a different but equivalent set of commutation relations for the following results, that will be given in section 4.2, equations \eqref{algebra}.}:

 where $a,b,c,d=1\ldots 4$.
 To proceed with the gauging procedure, one has to define the gauge potential:

 in which for every generator, a gauge field has been corresponded.
 The above connection obeys the following infinitesimal transformation rule: